OasisDEX/summer-earn-protocol/docs/docs_for_auditors.md

   - Hub chain (BASE) creates and executes proposals
   - Uses LayerZero for secure message passing to satellite chains
   - Only hub chain can initiate proposals and voting

+- **Proposal Safety Mechanisms**
+  - Timelock delay provides window for users to exit before potentially dangerous operations
+  - TimelockController acts as execution barrier with configurable delay
+  - CANCELLER_ROLE in TimelockController can cancel pending operations
+  - [TODO] Exploring enhanced whitelist guardian powers because of the added risk posed by decayed accounts:
+    - Allow guardians to cancel proposals with short-term expiration (e.g., 96 hours -> 2 weeks)
+    - Limits denial of service risk while providing emergency backstop
+    - Must be implemented carefully to prevent abuse of cancellation power
+    - Consider requiring multiple guardians to agree for cancellation
+    - We just need to be conscious that giving guardians CANCELLER_ROLES opens up the risk of Denial of Service by these trusted persons

 - **Voting Power**
   - Implements decay mechanism via DecayController